-Class 1: What is CSR?
+Class 1 on 3/31: What is CSR?
 Why is it Suddenly Important to Some Businesses and Not Others?

 NOTE: IN PREPARATION FOR THIS FIRST CLASS PLEASE HAVE READ: The Introduction and Chapters 1 & 2 of Just Good Business, by McElhaney, and the Introduction and Chapter 1 of Profit and Purpose, by Westaway.